Le-Long/CEBFNet/README.md

 pip install -r ./requirements.txt
 ```
 ### Baseline
-To run vanilla RoBERTa and DNNC scaling experiments, refer to [the original DNNC project](https://github.com/salesforce/DNNC-few-shot-intent).
-The code here only contains minimal edits.
+To run RoBERTa and DNNC scaling experiments, refer to [the original DNNC project](https://github.com/salesforce/DNNC-few-shot-intent).
+The code here only contains minimal edits (add temperature to vanilla model).

 ### CEBFNet
 The code for CEBFNet is modified from [codebase of NBFNet](https://github.com/DeepGraphLearning/NBFNet).